Frequently Asked Questions could include your suggestions.

 SHOW INDEX FROM tbl_name; to get a row count from MySQL's perspective

 If it is not the same number as in the count of NOT NULL, Houston we have a problem AND you can not proceed with managing this table to get a real PRIMARY key.
-For documentation of current index structure and number of rows available from the OPTIMIZER's perspective.
+For documentation of current index structure and number of rows available from the OPTIMIZER's perspective, print, date the report and file in your date tickler of things to follow up on in 30 - 90 days.

 Q. How do I make the table perform better?